gaultier/blog/observe_sql_queries_in_go_with_dtrace.md

 And since there were in my case a number of optional query arguments (essentially search parameters), passed as variadic `any` arguments, I was not sure if DTrace could handle that.
 Well, it turns out it can!

+**tl;dr**: We'll use DTrace to peek into the Go runtime's memory, inspect function arguments, and reconstruct the full SQL query with its parameters.

 ## Level 1: See the SQL query, without arguments

 Since most Go programs use the standard library package `database/sql`, we want to observe the function: